ProfMikeWood/ocean_modeling_book/_sources/oceanography/wind_driven_circulation.md

 v &= V_0 \frac{\sqrt{2}}{2}
 ```

 In other words, the **surface ocean currents flow at an angle 45$^{\circ}$ relative to the wind stress direction**.
 This observation is critical in assessing the surface ocean flow relative to that of the atmosphere.
-It is shown here for a northward wind stress and depicted in the northern hemisphere, but the results are easily generalizable to other wind directions and the southern hemisphere.
+It is shown here for a northward wind stress and depicted in the northern hemisphere, but the results are generalizable to other wind directions and the southern hemisphere.

 ## Synoptic-Scale Ocean Circulation
-The above component - atmospheric circulation at the ocean surface, the Coriolis effect, and the resulting Ekman transport - lead to the large-scale circulation patterns in the ocean surface.
+The above components - atmospheric circulation at the ocean surface, the Coriolis effect, and the resulting Ekman transport - lead to the large-scale circulation patterns in the ocean surface.
 Below is a plot of the mean surface velocity from the ECCO Version 4 State Estimate:

 ```{image} ../images/ecco_velocity_fields.png
 :alt: ECCO Ocean Surface Velocity Fields
 :align: center
 ```

-What we see is a rotational circulation pattern in each of the major sub tropical oceans: the North and South Pacific, the North and South Atlantic, and the Indian Ocean.
-These circulation patterns are the ocean gyres.
+What we see is a rotational circulation pattern in each of the major oceans: the North and South Pacific, the North and South Atlantic, and the Indian Ocean.
+In other words, in the zonal direction, we see westward flow near the equator and eastward flow aroudnd 45$^{\circ}$; in the meridional direction south of 45$^{\circ}$, we see strong poleward flow in the western boundaries and weak equatorward flow in eastern boundatries.
+These circulation patterns make up the branches of the *ocean gyres*.

-Here, I describe the connections that lead to the formation of the North Pacific gyre - the other gyres are similar.